ist182069/Nathanos/README.md

-# Nathanos, the Blightcaller
+# Nathanos

-In this repository I present to you Nathanos Blightcaller, a multi-thread website refreshing tool.
+In this repository a multi-thread website refreshing tool.

 ## Configuration